Business tax strategies

 Annual Investment Allowance (AIA)

-The annual allowance is £500,000 for expenditure on or after 1/6 April and prior to 31 December 2015.
-This means up to the first £500,000 of the year's investment in plant and machinery, except for cars, is allowed at 100%.
-However, transitional rules may restrict the maximum amount claimable.
-The AIA applies to businesses of any size and most business structures, but there are provisions to prevent multiple claiming.
-Businesses are able to allocate their AIA in any way they wish; so it is quite acceptable for them to set their allowance against expenditure qualifying for a lower rate of allowances (such as long life assets or integral features) - see below.
-The AIA is set to reduce to £25,000 from 1 January 2016.
+The maximum annual amount of the AIA has been set at a new permanent rate of £200,000 from 1 January 2016.
+This means up to £200,000 of the year's investment in plant and machinery, except for cars, is allowed at 100%.
+The AIA applies to businesses of any size and most business structures, but there are provisions to prevent multiple claims.
+Businesses are able to allocate their AIA in any way they wish; so it is quite acceptable for them to set their allowance against expenditure qualifying for a lower rate of allowances (such as integral features) - see more on this below.

 Enhanced Capital Allowances (ECA)

-A separate ECA scheme is available for electric and low CO2 emission (up to 95g/km) cars, new zero emissions goods vehicles (up to 31 March 2015 (corporates) or 5 April 2015 (others)) and natural gas/hydrogen/biogas refueling equipment.
+A separate ECA scheme is available for new electric and low carbon dioxide (CO2) emission (up to 75g/km) cars, new zero emissions goods vehicles (up to 31 March 2018 (corporates) or 5 April 2018 (others)).
 They still qualify for the 100% first year allowance, but do not qualify for the payable ECA regime.

 Writing Down Allowance (WDA)